Henry Kissinger: Vietnam War

 On January 8, 1973, Kissinger and Thọ met again in Paris and the next day reached an agreement, which in main points was essentially the same as the one Nixon had rejected in October with only cosmetic concessions to the Americans.
 Thiệu once again rejected the peace agreement, only to receive an ultimatum from Nixon which caused Thiệu to reluctantly accept the peace agreement.
 On January 27, 1973, Kissinger and Thọ signed a peace agreement that called for the complete withdrawal of all U.S. forces from Vietnam by March in exchange for North Vietnam freeing all the U.S. POWs.
 Along with Thọ, Kissinger was awarded the Nobel Peace Prize on December 10, 1973, for their work in negotiating the ceasefires contained in the Paris Peace Accords on "Ending the War and Restoring Peace in Vietnam", signed the previous January.
-According to Irwin Abrams, this prize was the most controversial to date.
+According to Irwin Abrams in 2001, this prize was the most controversial to date.
 For the first time in the history of the Peace Prize, two members left the Nobel Committee in protest.
 Thọ rejected the award, telling Kissinger that peace had not been restored in South Vietnam.
-Kissinger wrote to the Nobel Committee that he accepted the award "with humility", and "donated the entire proceeds to the children of American servicemembers killed or missing in action in Indochina".
+Kissinger wrote to the Nobel Committee that he accepted the award "with humility", and "donated the entire proceeds to the children of American service members killed or missing in action in Indochina".
 After the Fall of Saigon in 1975, Kissinger attempted to return the award.

 By the summer of 1974, the U.S. embassy reported that morale in the ARVN had fallen to dangerously low levels and it was uncertain how much longer South Vietnam would last.
-In August 1974, Congress passed a bill limiting American aid to South Vietnam to $700 million annually.
-By November 1974, Kissinger lobbied Brezhnev to end Soviet military aid to North Vietnam.
-The same month, he also lobbied Mao and Zhou to end Chinese military aid to North Vietnam.
+In August 1974, the U.S. Congress passed a bill limiting American aid to South Vietnam to $700 million annually.
+By November 1974, Kissinger lobbied Leonid Brezhnev to end Soviet military aid to North Vietnam.
+The same month, he also lobbied Mao Zedong and Zhou Enlai to end Chinese military aid to North Vietnam.
 On April 15, 1975, Kissinger testified before the Senate Appropriations Committee, urging Congress to increase the military aid budget to South Vietnam by another $700 million to save the ARVN as the PAVN was rapidly advancing on Saigon, which was refused.
-Kissinger maintained at the time, and still maintains, that if only Congress had approved of his request for another $700 million South Vietnam would have been able to resist.
+Kissinger maintained at the time, and until his death, that if only Congress had approved of his request for another $700 million South Vietnam would have been able to resist.